Does Pet Insurance Cover X-Rays?

 blueCheck icon

-Pet insurance covers X-rays when they're medically necessary to diagnose covered accidents or illnesses, excluding pre-existing conditions.
+Pet insurance may cover X-rays when they're medically necessary to diagnose covered accidents or illnesses, excluding pre-existing conditions.
+Coverage varies by provider and policy terms.

 blueCheck icon